These music streaming giants are neck and neck in every aspect but between Apple Music vs. Spotify, which one should you go for?

 Both apps offer Family plans, though the eligibility requirements differ.
 Those who wish to sign up for a Spotify Family Premium plan need to reside at the same address.
 Whereas with Apple Music, subscribers only need to have the same iTunes Store region.

-Different Student and Family plan pricing in the US and UK
+Different Student and Family plan pricing in the US

 Additional subscription plans